A Review and Evaluation

 It took its name from the Greek word for spiritual gifts, charismata.
 Like the Pentecostal movement its foundation is the spiritual gifts of the New Testament, but it takes the theology further.
 While the Pentecostal movement believed that spiritual gifts could be present in the life of every believer, the charismatic movement taught that they were present and that these gifts were a proof or mark of true believers.

 While the charismatic movement is not an organized religion or denomination, these ten elements are present in most churches and significant groups within the movement.
 The relevance of the fifth element to the subject of the Office of Apostle will now be examined.
 The writings and beliefs of two leading charismatic theologians will be summarized and discussed in how they support the idea of modern Apostleship.
-An evaluation of their writings and beliefs will then be presented.

 REVIEW OF SELECT CHARISMATIC THEOLOGIANS AND THEIR TEACHINGS ON THE OFFICE OF APOSTLE